-On June 1, 2015, a new church is being birthed called Mosaic United Methodist Church.
+On June 1, 2015, a new church was birthed called Mosaic United Methodist Church.

 Join us for worship on Sunday's at 10:30am at Angie Smith Chapel on the campus of Oklahoma City University.
 2501 N Blackwelder Ave, Oklahoma City, OK.

 (the chapel is located along NW 23rd Street between Blackwelder and Kentucky)

 Sundays @ 10:30am